-Community Payback can be part of a 'community sentence'.
+Community Payback can be part of a 'community sentence' and is the term used to describe work done by offenders in the community.
+The sentence of the court remains 'unpaid work'; which is set by the legislation.
 A 'community sentence' means that the offender is supervised in the community and in the case of Community Payback has to carry out between 40 and 300 hours of unpaid work.
 This work benefits the community - and means the offenders pay back the community for their crimes by doing tough demanding work.
 For this reason members of public are encouraged to nominate Community Payback work projects for offenders which will benefit the community.

 Nominate a project